 Recovery is hard, but there is a way forward.
 It takes GRIT.
 MHA designed GRIT to help those who struggle with addiction and a co-occurring mental health diagnosis.
-Some people we serve are making their first attempt to break free.
-Others are ready to rebound.
-Wherever you find yourself now, we are ready to help you live your best life.
+We help our residents to live their best life in recovery.

 - Integrated medication therapy for mental health and addiction, including medication assisted treatment (MAT) when appropriate.

-- Comprehensive primary healthcare services to address the complex medical needs of individuals who have co-occurring substance use disorder and mental health disorders.
+- Access to comprehensive primary healthcare services to address the complex medical needs of individuals who have co-occurring substance use disorder and mental health disorders

-- Career planning through vocational programming and employment search and intentional engagement with natural and peer supports.
+- Career planning through vocational and educational programming and employment search and intentional engagement with natural and peer supports

 WHAT IS GRIT?

-GRIT is MHA’s 14-bed, 24/7 residential program for men (18+) who have both a substance use disorder and a moderate-to-severe mental health diagnosis.
-We provide a safe, homelike environment where residents benefit from supportive, structured and developmentally appropriate care.
-GRIT is designed as a short term program but can be extended according to individual needs.
+GRIT is MHA’s 24/7 residential program for adults who have both a substance use disorder and a moderate-to-severe mental health diagnosis.
+We provide a safe, homelike environment where residents benefit from supportive, structured and developmentally appropriate teaching and care.
+GRIT is designed as a short term (nine month) program but can be extended according to individual needs.

 WHAT IS A TYPICAL DAY LIKE AT GRIT?

 Residents begin their day at 7 AM by preparing and sharing their breakfast together.
-During the day, residents take part in person-driven programming, such as:
+During the day, residents take part in person-driven learning, such as: